 ATRT: Test Manager provides both graphical user interface (GUI) automation and message-based interface testing capability for multiple protocols (TCP/IP, UDP, Multicast, etc.).
 ATRT: Test Manager provides a central repository for testing artifacts from test case development to requirements traceability to reporting test case results.
 It utilizes a model-based, scriptless approach to testing which is non-intrusive to the System Under Test (SUT).
 ATRT: Test Manager can support a broad range of testing, including:

 - Concurrency Testing

 - Performance Testing

 ATRT: Test Manager equips software developers and testers to complete more tests in less time while improving quality.
-It can be fully customized to meet program specifications or is available as a turnkey licensed product.
+It can be fully customized to meet program specifications.
 ATRT: Test Manager is designed with the user in mind.
 Tests are generated through simple point and click commands.
 Users can group common test actions into functions that can be easily reused.
 When compared to traditional testing, ATRT: Test Manager increases overall testing productivity by an average of 75%.

 ATRT: Test Manager uses Remote Desktop Protocol (RDP) and Virtual Network Computing (VNC) to interact with the SUT for GUI testing.
 As a result, ATRT: Test Manager does not need to be installed on the SUT.

 Unlike many test tools that are specific to certain platforms and operating systems, ATRT: Test Manager is cross-platform and cross-OS compatible.
 For example, a single version of ATRT: Test Manager will support web, client server and handheld platforms for Linux, Windows, and Solaris operating systems.